hasura/graphql-engine/rfcs/v3/command-mutations.md

 What if I want nested inserts?
 ------------------------------

-You may find that, in many cases, manipulating data atomically might be more pertinent than specifically aiming for nested inserts - what you more likely want is a way to manipulate data atomically.
-Nested inserts are tricky because of all the things you have to worry about (which way do the foreign key constraints go?
-Which data should I insert first?), but in this model, that's the user's concern, and they're free to design their commands in a chunk of code.
+You may find that, in many cases, manipulating data atomically might be more pertinent than specifically aiming for nested inserts.
+The reason for this lies in the complexities associated with nested inserts, such as managing foreign key constraints and determining the order of data insertion.
+However, in our proposed model, the user has the flexibility to design their commands in a way that best suits their requirements, keeping in mind the intricacies of nested operations.
+This approach allows users to have fine-grained control over the data manipulation process.

 What if I want event sourcing?
 ------------------------------